-The AOC Capitol Power Plant jurisdiction (CPP) is responsible for managing and operating the Capitol Power Plant.
+The AOC Capitol Power Plant jurisdiction (CPP), led by Chris Potter, is responsible for managing and operating the Capitol Power Plant.
 The Power Plant operates 24 hours per day, 365 days per year to provide steam and chilled water service to heat and cool the Capitol, the Capitol Visitor Center and 22 other facilities located on or near Capitol Hill.

 Commissioned in 1910, the Power Plant originally provided the Capitol with both steam and electricity.
 Today, the Power Plant provides steam and chilled water utility services to both congressional and non-congressional facilities, the latter of which is provided on a reimbursable basis.

 The jurisdiction procures electricity from commercial suppliers.
 In addition to the central steam and refrigeration plants, the jurisdiction maintains an administration building and the tunnel distribution and metering systems required to deliver these utilities.
 The jurisdiction is responsible for the daily care, maintenance and operation of the Power Plant facilities.
 In addition, the CPP continues to implement operational changes and pursues modernization efforts to ensure the most cost effective and energy-efficient operations.